nabadger/monitoring-mixins/README.md

 Upstream configuration of *kubernetes-mixin* can be done in `config.jsonnet`

-For modifiying rules and alerts use `main.jsonnet`
+Modifiying rules and alerts can be done in `main.jsonnet`

 - *ignore_groups* - filter out entire groups (handy for managed clusters such as GKE where you cannot monitor the api-server).
 - *ignore_rules* - filter out specific rules by name